Lara Knight – 28 February, 2020

 So how do we shop sustainably without losing quick and easy?
-Ryan is sharing his vision for a sustainable retail future at Geelong Design Week in March and chatted to us about his journey.
+Ryan has a vision for a sustainable retail future and chatted to us about his journey.

 The Reimaginarium was launched late in 2018 to prove that second hand isn’t second best.
 My wife and I founded the space as a way to showcase some of the best reclaimed goods from across Australia.

 I produce a range of reclaimed goods including furniture and vintage Bluetooth speakers, and it occurred to us that there was no real central location for such items.
 We firmly believed that secondhand, repaired, restored and reimagined goods can be just as good as new ones (and better) and can be just as appealing to people, but they need to be made just as accessible and convenient.